zeroluck/docs/sources/articles/apache-saml.md

 ![IMAGE](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_destination.png)

-4. Select Shibboleth Daemon port: default is 1600, you can keep it for local testing
+4. Select the Shibboleth Daemon port.
+By default it is 1600, and you may keep it for testing it, locally.

 ![IMAGE](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_port.png)

-5. Now, there are two options here.
-You have to follow either one (but not both) according to your target.
+5. Now, there are two options.
+According to your target you will have to choose one.

-	1. Option 1: If you are installing Shibboleth for Apache Web Server
+	1. Option 1: If you install Shibboleth for the Apache Web Server

-	2. Option 2: If you are installing Shibboleth for Microsoft IIS Web Server
+	2. Option 2: If you install Shibboleth for Microsoft IIS Web Server

 		a.
-For Microsoft IIS Web Server, CHECK “Install ISAPI filter and configure IIS”, remember to put the file Extension ”.sso”; this 		    is necessary
+For the Microsoft IIS Web Server, CHECK “Install ISAPI filter and configure IIS”.
+Remember to put the file Extension ”.sso” -- this is necessary.

 ![IMAGE](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_microsoft.png)

 		b.
-For Apache Web Server, UNCHECK "Install ISAPI filter and configure IIS".
+For the Apache Web Server, UNCHECK "Install ISAPI filter and configure IIS".

 ![IMAGE](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_apachesetup.png)